JianLoong/blog/content/blog/november-2019/javascriptsort.md

 Notice that in this output, the array is sorted by their names.

-We will now sort the entries by the score by using the same method on the array using the sortByScore method.
+We will now sort the entries by the score by using the same function on the array using the sortByScore function.

 ```shell
 0: {name: "Alex Doe", score: 60}